Western Illinois University: Macomb Campus

 - Confirmation of hours not required for degree from Academic Advisor – used if you are close to 150% limit and have changed your major or have transfer hours.

-- Academic Plan – required if you cannot get back to 67% of attempted hours earned and back to 2.0 GPA in one term.
+- Academic Plan – required if you cannot get back to 67% Pace and back to 2.0 GPA in one term.

 The Appeal Process